VesnaBozic/RESTFul-API/README.md

 The state of a resource at any particular instant, or timestamp, is known as the resource representation.
 This information can be delivered to a client in virtually any format including JavaScript Object Notation (JSON), HTML, XLT, Python, PHP, or plain text.
 JSON is popular because it’s readable by both humans and machines—and it is programming language-agnostic.

 Request headers and parameters are also important in REST API calls because they include important identifier information such as metadata, authorizations, uniform resource identifiers (URIs), caching, cookies and more.
 Request headers and response headers, along with conventional HTTP status codes, are used within well-designed REST APIs.

+## PROS

+- Follows the philosophy of the Open Web
+- Relatively easy to implement and maintain
+- Clearly separates client and server implementations
+- Communication isn’t controlled by a single entity
+- Information can be stored by the client to prevent multiple calls.
+- Can return data in multiple formats (JSON, XML etc.)

+## CONS

+- Only works on top of the HTTP protocol
+- Hard to enforce authorization and security on top of it

+## WE USE IT FOR

+- Social media services
+- Social networks (Twitter)
+- Web chat services
+- Mobile services

+## SOAP WE USE FOR

+- Financial services (PayPal, Saleforce)
+- Payment gateways
+- Telecommunication services

+## Public API-s

+When we create an API, we are allowing others to make use of our service or product to create new applications.
+Pubilic APIs we can use

+## Web Architectural Style